ismir2022/ismir2022.github.io/calls/cfm.md

 ISMIR 2022 invites submissions of music/sound art works for the concert program during the conference week.
 Like the conference, the concert will be held in a hybrid format.
 The call is open to all composers, technologists, and performers for inclusion in the conference’s concert program.
 Submissions demonstrating applications of music information retrieval, computational musicology, human computer interaction, machine accompaniment, call-response, ethical hacking, cultural diversity in non-Eurogenetic music are highly encouraged.

-## Important Dates
+## Important dates
-* Submission portal opening: Jul 10, 2022
+* ~~Submission portal opening: Jul 10, 2022~~
 * Submission deadline: Jul 31, 2022
 * Notification of acceptance: Aug 15, 2022
+* Music author grant application deadline: Aug 19, 2022
+* Notification of Music author grant: Aug 24, 2022
 * Performance-ready submission deadline: Oct 31, 2022

+## Music author grants
+Music Author Grants are available for the authors of accepted submissions to the ISMIR 2022 music program.
+The grants include 100% or 50% registration fee waivers and are awarded based on quality of the accepted music submission, the degree of financial need, the applicant’s newness to ISMIR, and the applicant’s geographical diversity.

+For detailed information on grants, please refer to: https://ismir2022.ismir.net/attend/support

 ## Themes
 This year, music from any genre and in any formats is invited for submission.
 However, to make it a good fit for a hybrid format and make it more interesting, we propose the following themes that participants are encouraged to explore, but of course not limit to: